 The fish skin is extremely crispy, free of any fishy smell.
 All the flavor depends on the soy sauce with a hint of sesame oil.
 It is good in a small portion as an appetizer.
 However, I was alone, and eating only fish skin wasn’t so great.

 Address : Li Wan District, Shop 15 off Bao Hua Road, 2 blocks on the inside. (very interesting address indeed. 荔湾区，宝华路侧十五铺三港内进第二档)

 Price Range : 24RMB ($3.47)

 How to get there : Metro line 1, Chang Shou Station, Exit D2 and head south about 400m.

-As I write this lao zi hao of Guangzhou – an authentic local delicacies of Guangzhou, I am still in Guangzhou with my schedule packed with a few more lao zi hao to visit.
-I will have then remaining lao zi hao updated on part 2 soon!
+As I write this lao zi hao of Guangzhou – an authentic local delicacy of Guangzhou, I am still in Guangzhou with my schedule packed with a few more lao zi hao to visit.
+I will have the remaining lao zi hao updated on part 2 soon!

 I am sorry that this post was not helpful for you!

 Help me improve this post!